camligorkem/ADA_2018_Project/ReadMe2.md

 First we read all the given facts under the each topic on the website (https://www.cia.gov/library/publications/the-world-factbook/).
 We decided on the useful features of the data that we might possibly find some correlation between the news topics that are extracted from news data.

 The following facts are selected to compare with the now corpus data:
-1) People and Society: Population, Age structure, Median age, Population growth rate, Birth rate, Death rate, Net migration rate, Sex ratio, Life expectancy at birth, Religions, Ethnic groups
+**1) People and Society:** Population, Age structure, Median age, Population growth rate, Birth rate, Death rate, Net migration rate, Sex ratio, Life expectancy at birth, Religions, Ethnic groups
-2) Economy: GDP - per capita (PPP), Unemployment rate, Inflation rate (consumer prices), Population below poverty line
-3) Energy: Electricity - from other renewable source, Carbon dioxide emissions from consumption of energy
+**2) Economy:** GDP - per capita (PPP), Unemployment rate, Inflation rate (consumer prices), Population below poverty line **3) Energy:** Electricity - from other renewable source, Carbon dioxide emissions from consumption of energy **4) Communications:** Internet users
-4) Communications: Internet users
-5) Government: Country name
+**5) Government:** Country name
-6) Geography: Geographic coordinates, Natural hazards, Environment - current issues
+**6) Geography:** Geographic coordinates, Natural hazards, Environment - current issues

 We extracted the selected features for our 20 specific countries and did some preprocessing to clean the data.
 These preprocessing includes text data cleaning, splitting text and extracting the only usefull information needed.
 We also checked which facts include up to date data and which data have clear comparible usefull information.
 During this process, we decided not to use Natural Hazards feature since the effect, frequency and size of the hazards are not comparible between countries.
 Our second concern was that distribution of the different hazards are very varied and for 20 countries does not seem possible to do correlation.
 Similarly, Environmental Issues data also does not provide the degree of the problem and creates similar analysis issues.
 We also decided to exclude Religious, Population below poverty line and Ethnic groups data since the latest data belongs to the years of 2000-2016 range changing in each countries.
 For the rest of the facts, we selected the latest date information mostly belongs to 2016.
 Some of the facts includes values per population, per gender or per age group.
 In these facts we mostly selected values for overall population.

 Then we created a dataframe including the country names as columns and each fact added as columns.
 All rate, percentage and numbers in texts converted to float.
-We plotted all the facts for each countries in /Notebooks/WorldFact.ipynb.
+We plotted all the facts for each countries in /**Notebooks/WorldFact.ipynb.**

 ## Now Corpus Dataset Analysis

 In Now Corpus dataset have 5 different data file type which are Database, WordLemPoS, Text, Sources, Lexicon.
 We first downloaded the samples for each of these datafiles and examined which ones are relevant for our research questions.
 We decided to use Source Data file including each article's source website, source link, word counts etc.

-In the Source Data, we use all the 7 attributes which are textId, #words, date, country, website, url and title.
+In **the Source Data**, we use all the 7 attributes which are textId, #words, date, country, website, url and title.
 Since the 2 source data files together has managable size we ran them on the local with the Source_data_exploration notebook.
 We answered some crucial question about data to see how the news article distributed around country, websites etc. We also checked if we can find the article topics based on URL.
 We tried this approach to check if the urls already including the topic of the articles or not.
 Unfortunately, the percentage of found topics were really low around 30%.
 Therefore, we decided to go with a different approach.

-In our main approach, we decided to use WordLemPos Data since it includes each article's word list and run LDA to find the news topics for each country data.
+In our main approach, we decided to use **WordLemPos Data** since it includes each article's word list and run LDA to find the news topics for each country data.
 We selected LDA since it was one to newest state of the art algorithm in topic finding in text data.
 In the WordLemPos data we selected textId and lemma columns to use for analysis instead of using the raw text data from each article.
 Lemma columns were already lemmatized and stemmed.

 Our further now corpus data set analysis composed of two parts:
 1) Source data anaylsis to see source distribitions and word counts